-On this day in 1899 the Boer War began between the British Empire and the Boers of South Africa.
-The war, which took place at the beginning of the 20th century, left a warning of a new type of warfare, as it involved machine guns, trench warfare and even the first concentration camps.
+In October 1899 the Boer War began between the British Empire and the Boers of South Africa.
+The war, which took place at the beginning of the 20th century, left a warning of a new type of warfare, as it involved machine guns, trench warfare and even concentration camps.